LimeChain/goscale/README.md

 Some quirks deserve mention.
 For example, the `FixedSequence` type, which has the same representation as the `Sequence` type, facilitates the encoding of arrays.
 As arrays are fixed-size sequences, they cannot be encoded as the `Sequence` type.
 Note that there are no type checks on the size.

-Additionally, there's a `Numeric` interface that's implemented by all primitive (wrapper) types, as well as the custom `U128` and `I128` types.
-This allows for the writing of more generic code that works with any numeric type, since Go's primitive numeric types don't share a common interface.
-Although this could be extracted into a separate package, to define encoding/decoding methods, the type must reside within the same package.
-Introducing this separation would necessitate the definition of new types and their respective encoding/decoding methods, leading to frequent type conversions – not an ideal scenario, e.g., `goscale.U8(numeric.U8(1))`.

-The use of custom-defined types and generics reduces reliance on reflection, which isn't fully supported by Tinygo.
+The use of custom-defined types and generics reduces reliance on reflection, which isn't fully supported by TinyGo.

 ---